Many airborne diseases affect humans. Understanding diseases that spread through the air, and how to prevent and avoid them, is important.

 Symptoms of the common cold can be treated, but the illness tends to go away without treatment.
-The flu runs its course over a few days before someone starts to recover.
 In the case of chickenpox, the immune system usually deals with the virus on its own.

 While airborne diseases are common, serious complications are much more rare and normal vaccinations reduce the risk, substantially.